amcritchie/iron_ocean_rb/README.md

 ```

 ##### Install
-This comand should be able to be run with out installing rbenv.
-If you run rbenv install the wrong version will be installed.
-If you are being told you need to install rbenv to run this command, it probably means you didn't add the bashrc file.
 ```
 deployer@iron-ocean-production:~$ rbenv bootstrap-ubuntu-12-04
 ```
+If you recieve an error about not having rbenv installed,
+this probably means didn't add the bashrc file.
 ```
 deployer@iron-ocean-production:~$ rbenv install 2.2.2
 deployer@iron-ocean-production:~$ rbenv global 2.2.2
 deployer@iron-ocean-production:~$ ruby -v
 ruby 2.2.2p95 (2015-04-13 revision 50295) [x86_64-linux]
 ```
+If ruby 2.2.2 isn't returned with ```$ ruby -v```
+this is a red flag that something has gone wrong in this process.